A Career Transition Essential – Staying Relevant

 Navigating a career is never easy.
 There will be obstacles and disappointments.
 There will be joys and celebrations.
 At times, even new opportunities come to you from “out of the blue.”
-It is when those obstacles, disappointment, and “out of the blue” situations happen is when the true grit of a leader surfaces.
-But “true grit” doesn’t just show up, it takes anticipation and preparation.
-The key to being prepared for a quick and unexpected career transitions is to stay career relevant.
+It is when those obstacles, disappointment, and “out of the blue” situations happen is when the true grit of a leader comes to the surface.
+However, “true grit” doesn’t just show up; it takes anticipation and preparation.
+The key to being prepared for a quick and unexpected career transition is to stay career relevant.

 What is involved in staying career relevant?

-Being a life-long learner is the most important criteria for maintaining career relevancy.
+Being a life-long learner is the essential criteria for maintaining career relevancy.
 If you find yourself becoming satisfied, complacent, or on cruise control, it is time for a relevancy inventory.
-A key to lifetime career relevancy and more importantly career satisfaction is to learn, grow, and stretch every day.
+A key to lifetime career relevancy and more importantly, career satisfaction is to learn, grow, and stretch every day.